cjrpriest/kaymeg/README.md

 ## The Guide

+There are three steps to getting up and running:
+1. Base Operating System (Debian) install _(this is the hardest bit!)_
+1. Run `install.sh` script
+1. Use k8s!

+That's it!

 ### Step 1: Base Operating System (Debian) install

 Each node is based on a minimal install of Debian.
 If you are in a virtual or cloud environment then you may wish to consider snapshotting your node at the end of this step, in order to facilitate rapid testing cycles.